The Lower School

 In form drawing, students continue to master forms and shapes, and through drawing mirrored forms, clearly distinguish left and right, up and down, strengthening sensory integration.

-Third graders are experiencing an awakening self-awareness, which is reflected in the story curriculum of the year, the ancient Hebrew stories in the Old Testament.
+Third graders are experiencing an awakening self-awareness,which is reflected in the stories of the Hebrew people told that year.
 These stories are filled with archetypal descriptions of human beings facing good and evil, being “cast out of paradise,” and taking hold of the world and making it fruitful and abundant.
 The practical activities inThird Grade, which include gardening and farming, house building, and measurement.
 In math, regrouping in addition and subtraction is mastered, and long multiplication and division are introduced.
 Telling time and measurement are important main lesson blocks.
 The students become more masterful writers, and work with grammar and punctuation.

 Adding to the knitting stitch learned in first grade, third graders learn to perl and create hand puppets.